fox-technologies/django-graphql-api/README.md

 ## Install

 Install Python (any version will do).
-The recommended version is 3.x
+It is recommended you [download the latest version from the Python website](https://www.python.org/downloads/).

 Then: